 What is a toxic grandparent?

 Poisonous grandparents are someone with an inflated ego and a lack of empathy for other people’s emotions.
 This includes the people closest to them – their family.
+This may interest you : What grandparents should not do.
 The slightest disagreement can be perceived as an attack, and all of a sudden the grandmother is “sick” or the grandfather has “chest pain”.

 What are Narcissistic Grandparents?
 Narcissistic grandparents are not something a child deserves or should endure.
 They are not able to give love to their grandchildren and will only use them to cause problems that would not otherwise exist.